Health & Fitness / Blogs

 Stress and sugar can become a vicious cycle – you may not be able to control the stress but you can control how it affects you physically and also you can make sure you are not making it worse.
 Try to keep your blood sugar levels and adrenaline levels stable by eating something every three hours.

-We all know that consuming too much sugar can contribute to break outs.
-When snacking, also opt for walnuts – they are a good source of essential fats, zinc, vitamin E, vitamin C, selenium and protein — all of which are nutrients your skin needs to stay healthy.
+We all know that consuming too much sugar can contribute to breakouts.
+When snacking, also opt for walnuts – they are a good source of essential fats, zinc, vitamin E, vitamin C, selenium and protein — all nutrients your skin needs to stay healthy.